statamic/docs/content/collections/docs/new-antlers-parser.md

 ## Code Comments {#comments}

-Antlers code comments are not rendered in HTML (unlike HTML comments), which allos you to use them to "turn off" chunks of code, document your work, or leave notes and inside jokes for yourself and other developers.
+Antlers code comments are not rendered in HTML (unlike HTML comments), which allows you to use them to "turn off" chunks of code, document your work, or leave notes and inside jokes for yourself and other developers.

 ```
 {{# Remember to replace the lorem ipsum this time, Karen! #}}